 In addition to powertrain specs, here are other options to consider when selecting the right tow vehicle:

-These questions are important because the incremental cost for four-wheel drive can be as much as $4,000.
+These questions are important because the incremental cost for the four-wheel-drive can be as much as $4,000.
 Also, four-wheel drive adds substantial weight to the truck, diminishing payload and trailering capacity.
 Does the fleet's application warrant this extra cost and weight?
 If not, stick with two-wheel drive.

 Side-view mirror configuration.
 With full-size pickups and some full-size SUVs, there is an option for extendable side-view mirrors.
 These help improve visibility and safety, especially when pulling an enclosed trailer that may impede a driver's rear-view capabilities.